broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-bulk-ingest-instructions.md

 Since we ask for so many additional inputs, we have tried to streamline the process in two ways.
 The first is that we have defaults of the most common values that are input automatically.
 These are listed below.
-The second is that we use the information we have to the best of our abilities to make educated guesses about what columns you may want to use
+The second is that we use the information we have to the best of our abilities to make educated guesses about what columns you may want to use.

 The logic for these guesses is also below.

-Since you are planning to use a bulk ingest workflow, we recommend that you use a sample set to load your data
+Since you are planning to use a bulk ingest workflow, we recommend that you use a sample set to load your data.

 ---